-The number of Jews in Israel increased from the revised 6,219,200 in 2015 to 6,336,400 at the beginning of 2016, an annual increase of 117,200, or 1.88 %.
-In contrast, the estimated Jewish population in the Diaspora decreased from the revised 8,092,400 to 8,074,300-an annual decrease of 18,100, or -0.22 %.
+The number of Jews in Israel increased from the revised 6,334,500 in 2016 to 6,451,000 at the beginning of 2017, an increase of 116,500, or 1.84%.
+In contrast, the estimated Jewish population in the Diaspora decreased from the revised 8,073,100 to 8,060,100-a decrease of 13,000, or -0.16%.
 These changes reflect continuing Jewish emigration from the former Soviet Union (FSU), from France, from the small remnants of Jewish communities in Moslem countries, and from other countries, and the internal decrease typical of the aggregate of Diaspora Jewry.
-In 2015, of a total increase of 117,200 core Jews in Israel, 94,800 reflected the balance of births and deaths, and 22,400 derived from the estimated Israel-Diaspora net migration balance (immigration minus emigration) and to a minor extent from net conversions to Judaism (Israel Central Bureau of Statistics 2016; Fisher 2015).
+In 2016, of a total increase of 116,500 core Jews in Israel, 100,000 reflected the balance of births and deaths, and 16,500 reflected the estimated Israel-Diaspora net migration balance (immigration minus emigration) and to a minor extent net conversions to Judaism (Israel Central Bureau of Statistics 2017; Fisher 2015).
 Israel's net migration balance includes tourists who changed their status to immigrants, returning Israelis, and Israeli citizens born abroad who entered Israel for the first time.
-Therefore, internal demographic change produced 80 % of the total Jewish population growth in Israel.
+Therefore, internal demographic change produced 86% of the total Jewish population growth in Israel.
 According to our estimates, most of the Diaspora's estimated decrease reflected emigration.
 This quite certainly underestimates the actually negative vital balance in most countries, resulting in higher than real population estimates for the aggregate of Diaspora Jewry.
 Adjustments could be needed in the future.

 Recently, however, more frequent instances of conversion, accession, or "return" to Judaism can be observed in connection with the absorption in Israel of immigrants from the FSU, Ethiopia, some Latin American countries like Peru, and India.
 To some extent this same phenomenon of return or first-time accession to Judaism occurs in the Diaspora as well.
-The addition of such previously non-belonging or unidentified persons tends to contribute both to slowing the decrease in the relevant Diaspora Jewish populations and to a minimal fraction of the increase in the Jewish population in Israel.
+The addition of such previously non-belonging or unidentified persons tends to contribute both to slowing the decrease in the relevant Diaspora Jewish populations and to a minimal fraction of the increase in the Jewish population in Israel (DellaPergola 2017c).

-Reflecting these global trends, 83.5 % of world Jews currently live in two countries, Israel and the US, and 96.2 % are concentrated in the ten countries with the most Jews.
-In 2016, the G8 countries-the world's eight leading economies (Canada, France, Germany, Italy, Japan, Russia, UK, and US)-constituted about 89 % of the total Diaspora Jewish population.
+Reflecting these global trends, 83.7% of world Jews currently live in two countries, Israel and the US, and 96.2% are concentrated in the ten countries with the most Jews.
+In 2017, the G8 countries-the world's eight leading economies (Canada, France, Germany, Italy, Japan, Russia, UK, and US)-constituted about 89% of the total Diaspora Jewish population.
 Thus, the aggregate of just a few major Jewish population centers virtually determines the assessment of world Jewry's total size and trends.

-About 45 % of the world's Jews reside in the Americas, with over 42 % in North America (Table 1).
-Over 44 % live in Asia, overwhelmingly in Israel.
+About 45% of the world's Jews reside in the Americas, with 42% in North America (Table 1).
+Another about 45% live in Asia, overwhelmingly in Israel.
 Asia includes here the Asian republics of the FSU, but not the Asian parts of the Russian Federation and Turkey.
-Europe, including the Asian territories of the Russian Federation and Turkey, accounts for 9.5 % of the total.
-Less than 1.5 % of the world's Jews live in Africa and Oceania.
-Among the major geographical regions shown in Table 1, the number of Jews increased between 2015 and 2016 in Israel (and, consequently, in Asia as a whole), and minimally in Oceania and in North America thanks to continuing immigration to Australia and Canada.
+Europe, including the Asian territories of the Russian Federation and Turkey, accounts for over 9% of the total.
+Little more than 1% of the world's Jews live in Africa and Oceania.
+Among the major geographical regions shown in Table 1, the number of Jews increased between 2016 and 2017 in Israel (and, consequently, in Asia as a whole), and minimally in Oceania and in North America thanks to continuing immigration to Australia and Canada.
 Jewish population size decreased to varying degrees in South America, the European Union, other Western Europe, the Balkans, the FSU (both in Europe and Asia), the rest of Asia, and Africa.